NTCIR-18

 Prof. Min-Yuh Day

-Team Advisor, Professor at Graduate Institute of Information Management, NTPU
+Team Advisor, Professor at Department of Information Management, NTPU

 Jun-Yu Wu